SamuelePirani/heatmap-iot-analytics/README.md

 # Heat-map Analytics

-This project develops an analytics pipeline to generate geo-located heat maps based on time-series IoT data.
+This project develops an analytics pipeline to generate geolocated heat maps based on time-series IoT data.
 In the time series, you will find temporal data about IoT events, while the geolocation information is stored separately.
-Our objective is to integrate these two sources, aggregate data over time windows, and produce a geo-heat map visualization tool.
+Our goal is to integrate these two sources, aggregate data over time windows, and produce a geo-heat map visualization tool.

 ![Heat-map Visualization](docs/images/Figure1.png)